dustinpfister/blog_posts/_posts/threejs-examples-sphere-mutate.md

 It might be a good idea to read up more on the [buffer geometry class in general](/2021/04/22/threejs-buffer-geometry/), as there are a great number of properties and methods in an instance of buffer geometry that you should be aware of before getting into an example like this.
 The main feature of interest when it comes to changing the points in a geometry would be the position attribute of a geometry created with one of the built in geometry constructor methods.

-### There is a lot that apply’s to mutation of sphere geometry in the Vector3 class
+### There is a lot that applies to mutation of sphere geometry in the Vector3 class

 I have wrote a number of blog posts on the [Vector3 class](/2018/04/15/threejs-vector3/) and I have to say that there is a lot of useful tools in that class that can help with the mutation of the position attribute of sphere geometry.
 There is the [normalize](/2021/06/14/threejs-vector3-normalize/) and [multiply scalar methods](/2022/03/23/threejs-vector3-multiply-scalar/) that can be used to change the vector unit length of each vertex in the sphere for example.
 There is also making use of the [apply Euler](/2021/06/18/threejs-vector3-apply-euler) method with the [Euler class](/2021/04/28/threejs-euler/) to change diction of each point in the sphere.